-3.12 Children Missing Education
+3.12 Children Missing/Absent Education

-The school recognises that children missing education are at significant risk of underachieving and being victims of abuse and harm.
+The school recognises that children missing and absent from education are at significant risk of underachieving and being victims of abuse and harm.

 The DSL will regularly liaise with members of school & residential staff with responsibility for attendance to ensure risk is identified and appropriate intervention is in place to protect children from harm.